maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 by requiring all core contributors to link their account, and get an even portion of proceeds.
 Or not, because this will be different for each project.

-In short: there will have to at least be guidance, but ideally also a solution, to ensure that issues over this topic do not erode sustainability and trust consumers will put in the marketplace.
+In short: there will have to be guidance at least, but ideally also a solution to ensure that issues over this topic do not erode sustainability and trust consumers will put in the marketplace.

 ### For third parties: can they sell value added services?